And3rsL/Deebot-for-Home-Assistant/info.md

   livemappath: 'www/'   # Path where to save live_map (Each bot will have XXX_liveMap.png where XXX is the vacbot name)
 ```

+### Chinese server Configuration
+For chinese server username you require "short id" and password. short id look like "EXXXXXX".
+DO NOT USE YOUR MOBILE PHONE NUMBER, it wont work.

+country: cn
+continent: as (or ww)

+Since these servers are in china and unless you are close to china, don't expect very fast response.

 ### DeviceID
 You can find your robot id under settings and "About Deebot" or inside the robot (normally under dust bin)